 Remaining courses are selected from the following list:

-For more information contact Charlotte Ryan, program coordinator.
+For more information, contact Vanessa Gray, program coordinator.